In this article:

 However, the Kobe University School of Medicine in Japan suggests that one of the factors responsible for successful induction of ovulation is an adequate circulating level of thyroid hormones, and a study in the Journal of Applied and Basic Medical Research found that a shocking 2-4% of women in the reproductive age group have low thyroid hormone levels.

 Many of our hormones are part of a regulatory hormonal cascade, so when thyroid hormone production drops, LH levels may also remain low.
-Therefore, ovulation may not occur or may not happen with any regularity.
+Therefore, one possible symptom of hypothyroidism is that ovulation may not occur or may not happen with any regularity.

 This thyroid dysfunction may result in irregular menstrual cycle patterns, abnormal endometrial development, high prolactin levels, or sex hormone imbalances.
 All of these can affect fertility.